ga4gh/va-spec/docs/source/introduction.rst

 **Attic:**

+The **GA4GH Variant Annotation Specification (VA-Spec)** was developed by a partnership among national information resource providers and major public initiatives — as an open specification to standardize the exchange of such variation knowledge.
+It leverages the GA4GH `VRS <https://vrs.ga4gh.org/en/latest/index.html>`_ and `Cat-VRS <https://github.com/ga4gh/cat-vrs?tab=readme-ov-file>`_ specifications to represent diverse kinds of molecular variation as annotation subjects (see `"What types of variants are supported?" <https://va-ga4gh.readthedocs.io/en/latest/faq.html#what-types-of-variants-are-supported>`_).
+It supports diverse kinds of biological and clinical variant knolwedge, leaving case-level variant inforamtion to other standards (see `"What types of variant knowledge are supported?" <https://va-ga4gh.readthedocs.io/en/latest/faq.html#what-kinds-of-variant-knowledge-are-supported>`_ ).

+The VA-Spec is built as a **SEPIO-based modeling framework** that supports implementation-driven development of standard models for specific VA Statement types (see `"What is SEPIO?" <https://va-ga4gh.readthedocs.io/en/latest/faq.html#what-is-the-sepio-framework>`_).
+The framework is comprised of the following components:

 The VA-Spec is built on the SEPIO Modeling Framework - leveraging this established methodology for defining provenance-focused standards, to define diverse VA Statement profiles as extensions of a Core Information Model (see `"What is the SEPIO Framework?" <https://va-ga4gh.readthedocs.io/en/latest/faq.html#what-is-the-sepio-framework>`_.